SubleXBle/Fail2Ban-Report/README.md

   - Shows a warning if there’s no data to copy.
   - Shows a success or error alert based on the clipboard operation result.

+> This Feature will only work with enabled https for security reasons

 ---